websiteinspiration/bugsplat.rb/entries/checkup.md

 * A free (up to $249/month retail) account at [Baremetrics](https://www.baremetrics.io/) for your Stripe-based SaaS application
 * A yearly SSL certificate renewal and installation
-* Application of Rails security updates within 48 hours of release
+* Periodic application of Rails security updates
 * A monthly security scan of your application's source, looking for common security vulnerabilities.
 * A monthly report with the latest set of Stripe changes and how they can improve your business, as well as patches that you optionally apply to implement them.